The monopolist's free boundary problem in the plane: Introduction

-Here $\tilde{x}$ is the equivalence class of $x$ under the equivalence relation $x_0 \sim x_1$ if and only if $Du(x_0) = Du(x_1)$.
-We call an equivalence class trivial if $\tilde{x} = \{x\}$, in which case we say $u$ is strictly convex at $x$.
+In other words, $x_0 \sim x_1$ are equivalent if and only if $D^-u(x_0)=D^-u(x_1)$.} We call an equivalence class trivial if $\tilde{x} = \{x\}$.
 We call equivalence classes {\em leaves}, since they foliate the interior of $\Omega_i$.
 They are also called {\em isochoice sets} \cite{ChiapporiMcCannPass17} or {\em bunches} if nontrivial \cite{RochetChone98}.
 We also call one-dimensional leaves {\em rays}.
 We set